Adnanosman9/Smart-Gloves/README.md

 </div>

-## Overview
+## What is this?

-Communication is a fundamental right, yet many in the deaf community in Bangladesh face significant barriers.
-This project is a **sensor based wearable glove** to bridge that gap.

-Unlike existing systems that rely on computer vision, this glove uses **integrated sensors** to track hand movements and finger bendings, making it:

--  No external cameras needed
--  Works in any lighting condition
--  Built specifically for Bangladeshi Sign Language

-## Key Features

-- **Dual-Hand Tracking** - ESP32-C6-Mini processes data from 5 flex sensors + MPU-6050 IMU
-- **Compact Design** - Custom PCB placed in 3D-printed "Wrist Hub"
-- **Custom Dataset** - We are willing to make our specific dataset for BdSL
-- **Wireless Ready** - Wi-Fi 6, Bluetooth 5
+A lot of deaf people in Bangladesh can't easily communicate with those who don't know sign language.
+This project tries to fix that, not with cameras or computer vision, but with sensors built directly into a glove.
+That means it works in any lighting, doesn't need a phone pointed at you, and is actually portable.

-## How to Use This Project
+## How it works

-1. Print the 3D enclosure and assemble the custom PCB.
-2. Use the `firmware.cpp` to the ESP32-C6 to begin collecting sensor data.
-3. The flex sensors and IMU will give the hand gesture output as in csv format with finger bendings and hand poisitioning.
+The glove uses **5 flex sensors** (one per finger) plus an **MPU-6050 IMU** on the wrist to capture hand position and finger bends.
+An **ESP32-C6-Mini** processes the data and outputs it as CSV, finger bend values + orientation, which can then be fed into a classifier to recognize BdSL signs.

 ## Design